 John Sloan’s diary for his outing to South Beach and the Happy Land Amusement Park is laconic: June 23, 1907: “Dolly and I went to Staten Island, South Beach this afternoon by Municipal Ferry and Train.
 Our first visit and we found the place to our liking.
 Reminds one of Atlantic City years ago.
 It is not so touched by the “refinements” as Coney Island.
 We walked along the beach and came home to have dinner about 8 o’clock.”
-They returned once more, perhaps to refresh Sloan’s memory as he was working on the composition of South Beach Bathers, completed in 1908.
+They returned once more, perhaps to refresh Sloan’s memory as he was working on South Beach Bathers’ composition, completed in 1908.

 Featured Image: Perhaps the happiest beach picnic with hot dogs, ever.
-John Sloan.
-South Beach Bathers (1908), oil on canvas.
-Walker Art Center, Minneapolis, Minnesota.

-See: John Sloan New York Scene 1906-1913 (New York: Harper and Row Publishers, 1965), rpt.
+See John Sloan.
+New York Scene 1906-1913 (New York: Harper and Row Publishers, 1965), rpt.
 Bruce St. John, editor (New Brunswick, New Jersey: 2013; Jean B. Gleisner.
 Redoubt and Prospect; Changing Views of a New York City Headland.
 Masters Degree Dissertation, College of Environmental Science and Forestry, Syracuse, New York, 2008; Bruce Kraig.
 Hot Dog (London: Reaktion Books, 2009); Bruce Kraig and Patty Carroll Man Bites Dog: Hot Dog Culture in America (Lanham, Maryland: AltaMira Press, 2014)

 *Never as popular as Coney Island, Staten Island’s South Beach was not the easiest getaway.
-When John and Dolly Sloan set out, they probably took elevated train from Greenwich Village to the Battery, boarded the ferry for the thirty-minute ride across the harbor to St. George, then changed for the South Beach trolley and another thirty-minute ride to Happy Land.
+When John and Dolly Sloan set out, they probably took the elevated train from Greenwich Village to the Battery, boarded the ferry for the thirty-minute ride across the harbor to St. George, and then changed the South Beach trolley and another thirty-minute ride to Happy Land.